 Ergotamine should not be used by pregnant women because it can cause miscarriage.
 People with heart or blood circulation conditions should not use these drugs.

 Side effects for all opioids include drowsiness, impaired judgment, nausea, and constipation.
-There is a risk for addiction, and these drugs can become ineffective with long-term use for chronic migraines.
+There is a high risk for addiction, and these drugs can become ineffective with long-term use for chronic migraines.
 They may also increase the risk of chronic episodic migraines and heightened sensitivity to pain.

 Drugs Used for Nausea and Vomiting

 Metoclopramide (Reglan, generic) is used in combination with other drugs to treat the nausea and vomiting that sometimes occur either as a medication side effect or migraine symptom.
 Metoclopramide and other anti-nausea drugs may help the intestine better absorb migraine medications.
-The battery-powered sumatriptan skin patch (Zecurity) is approved to treat both migraine nausea and pain.
+The battery-powered sumatriptan skin patch (Zecuity) is approved to treat both migraine nausea and pain.

 Medications and Devices for Preventing Migraine Attacks

 The FDA's approved drugs for prevention of migraine are:

 - Propranolol (Inderal, generic)